 1 Month – $12.95 (Billed every month)

 6 Months – $9.99 (Billed every 6 months)

 12 Months – $6.67 (Billed every 12 months)

-This best paid VPN service offers everything you need straight out of the box.
-It has a sleek interface which is easy to use, even for new users.
-Speeds are consistently some of the best from any VPN provider and if you are wondering “is ExpressVPN safe?”
+This best-paid VPN service offers everything you need straight out of the box.
+It has a sleek interface that is easy to use, even for new users.
+Speeds are consistently some of the best from any VPN provider, and if you are wondering, “is ExpressVPN safe?”
 The answer is yes.